 - Transition from techniques to technique must be smooth and considered.

-- Spending enough time on a particular part of the body before moving to another
+- Spending adequate time on a particular body part before moving to another

-- Adapting pressure and strength of techniques to models verbal and non verbal feedback
+- Adapting pressure of techniques to clients models verbal and non verbal feedback

-- Using a sufficient number of the above strokes, techniques and appropriately on the areas of the body chosen for treatment and adapting them
+- Using a sufficient number of the above techniques, to ensure efficacy.
+Apply techniques (and) appropriately on the areas of the body chosen for treatment; adapting where necessary

 - Therapists must stay present and attentive during treatment